The Body is the Vessel: Archaeological and Intuitive Excavations in Rome and Pompeii

 Phase 2: Pompeii

 This residency marks a pivotal expansion in my practice by integrating archaeological research in a more structured and profound way.
 While my work has long been guided by intuitive and spiritual processes, it is clear that a deeper, more intricate intelligence resides in the physical layers of these ancient sites.
 This project goes beyond a simple “visit and respond” approach.
 It proposes that my art emerges through a dynamic relationship between embodied knowledge, scholarly inquiry, and forces beyond the visible.
+This project contributes to my curiosity around interdisciplinary, intuitive, and spiritually attuned art practices, offering a new model of how art can serve as both historical recovery and metaphysical communication.